 When is the FAFSA due and when can I start applying for financial aid?

-In addition, some states and college have earlier deadlines, so the sooner, the better.
-You can find your state student aid deadline here.
+In addition, some states and colleges have earlier deadlines, so the sooner, the better.
+You can find your state’s 2018-2019 student aid deadline here.

 Am I a dependent or independent applicant according to the FAFSA?